 top of page

-My-re of the Health Alteration Squad strolled down the main road into Willow Beach reading Galen Shanmarrik spy column in last turn’s arena newsletter perusing it for warriors to challenge.
-The afternoon sun shone bright, puffy, white clouds drifted by lazily and in no particular hurry to go anywhere, and the smell of baked goods filled the air.
+The following day after her bruising first match on the Isle of the Eye, My‑re strolled down the main road into Willow Beach, a little slower than normal, reading Galen Shanmarrik's newsletter column of yesterday’s arena matches.
+She wanted to peruse it for warriors to challenge in two weeks.
+The sun shone bright, puffy, white clouds drifted by lazily, and she was in no particular hurry to go anywhere.
+The welcoming smell of baked goods filled the air.

-She purchased an oversized blueberry muffin and quickly devouring it after taking her first bite.
-The pastry, covered with a slathering of butter, melted in her mouth.
-Licking her fingers to make sure she took in every last bit, she glanced around to see if anyone had noticed her being overwhelmed by such a yummy opponent.
+Folding the newsletter and putting it in her back pocket, she purchased an oversized poppy seed muffin and quickly devoured it after taking her first bite.
+The pastry, with a slathering of butter within, melted in her mouth.
+It tasted so good!
+Licking her fingers to ensure she took in every last bit, she glanced around to see if anyone noticed her being overwhelmed by such a yummy opponent.

-Brushing her hands clean, she continued on her way when she heard a snippet of conversation pass by.
+Brushing her hands clean, she continued on when she heard a snippet of conversation as a couple passed by on the road.

 “Yup, but I’d be surprised if anyone frequents it.
 Have you seen the inside?
 Besides, no one can understand what he’s saying.”

-“Yeah, the Rirorni language is so harsh, I can’t tell if he’s greeting you or insulting you.”
+“Yeah, the Rirorni language is so harsh, I can’t tell if he’s greeting or insulting you.”

 “It’ll be out of business within…”

-My-re wondered if that’s what General Pol’s been up to.
-She hadn’t seen him in two weeks and while she didn’t miss him frequenting the stable, her curiosity was peeked.
+My‑re wondered if that was what General Pol had been up to.
+She hadn’t seen him in two weeks, and while she didn’t miss him frequenting the stable, her curiosity was piqued.
 She changed direction to the newest part of Willow Beach.
-Anyway, she was a little thirsty after the rich muffin and could use something to drink.
+Swallowing, she coughed as the rich muffin caused her throat to become a little dry.
+She could use something to drink.

-My-re entered the tavern and her eyes widened by the décor.
-The assault of bright red, orange, and yellow colors of the interior and rounded theme was a stark contract to the rectangular design of most Alastarian architecture.
-Knee-high rounded tables littered the room with a multitude of fur pillows and rugs for patrons to sit on the floor.
-Woven Rirorni tapestries lined the room.
-A center hearth held spent embers that drifted towards an open ceiling with a pulled back awning.
+My‑re entered the tavern, and her eyes widened at the décor.
+The assault of bright red, orange, and yellow colors of the interior and rounded theme became a stark contrast to the rectangular design of most Alastarian architecture.
+It overwhelmed her senses.
+Knee-high round tables littered the room with a multitude of fur pillows for patrons to sit on the floor.
+Woven tapestries of Rirorni warriors lined the room.
+A center hearth held spent embers.
+Smoke drifted toward an open ceiling with a pulled-back awning.

-There wasn’t a traditional bar to sit at, but a massive shelving system that held every conceivable bottle of liquor.
-General Pol of the Skull Squadron stable sat on an oversized fur covered stool with his elbows resting on his knees.
-He balanced a broken scimitar between his feet, but perked up when he saw her enter.
+There wasn’t a traditional bar to sit at, but instead, a massive shelving system held every conceivable bottle of liquor.
+General Pol sat nearby on an oversized fur-covered stool with his elbows resting on his knees.
+He balanced a broken scimitar between his feet but perked up when he saw her enter.

-General Pol said, in a heavily accented and broken Alastarian dialect, “Hello into the Khan’s Retreat.
+In a heavily accented and broken Alastarian dialect, General Pol said, “Hello into the Khan’s Retreat.
 My service is to get you drinks for this day.”

 My‑re snorted in amusement at what seemed to be a horrible translation.
 The sign ‘Open for drinks’ now made more sense.

-“Oh, it’s you,” General Pol snorted in the Rirorni native language of Rathiri.
+“Oh, it’s you,” General Pol snorted, returning to the Rirorni native language of Rathiri.

 Pol huffed in resignation.
-“Do you want a drink?”
+“Do you fancy a drink?”

 “You’re offering me a free drink?”